reetssydney/prototypes/growth-firebase/README.md

 1. Add a new key-value pair to all the JSON files in `public/i18n`; the key should be all lowercase with no spaces (underscores only), the value should be the corresponding translation
 2. In the HTML, use <%= key %> instead of hard-coding the localized string
 3. Run `npm run build`

+## Articles

+Article data can be found at `public/i18n/en-articles.js` and `public/i18n/es-articles.js`.
+During build files, `js/data.js` will be replaced by these language-specific data.